IndigoUnited/node-request-replay/README.md

 // Note that the options argument is optional
 // Accepts the same options the retry module does and an additional
-// errorCodes array that default to ['EADDRINFO', 'ETIMEDOUT', 'ECONNRESET'] replay(request('http://google.com/doodle.png', function (err, response, body) {
+// errorCodes array that default to ['EADDRINFO', 'ETIMEDOUT', 'ECONNRESET', 'ESOCKETTIMEDOUT'] replay(request('http://google.com/doodle.png', function (err, response, body) {
     // Do things
 }), {